 The ACA requires each state to ensure that its Exchange has sufficient funding in order to support its ongoing operations.
 KHBE's on-going funding is through a broad-based premium assessment on all issuers offering health benefit plans and stop loss policies.
-SFY 2023 revenue generated from a 1% broad based assessment was approximately \$34.6 million.
+SFY 2024 revenue generated from a 1% broad based assessment was approximately \$34.8 million.

-The Commonwealth of Kentucky's budget for SFY 2023 was approved by the General Assembly in the spring of 2022.
-Approved within the biennial budget is the budget for the Office of Health Data and Analytics, which includes the Division of Health Benefit Exchange.
-KHBE did not receive any state general fund appropriations.
+The Commonwealth of Kentucky's budget for SFY 2024 was enacted by the General Assembly in the spring of 2022.
+Within the biennial budget funding was allocated for the Office of Health Data and Analytics, which included the Division of Health Benefit Exchange.
+In SFY 2023, KHBE was reorganized under the Department for Medicaid Services (DMS), and its appropriations were transferred accordingly.